-729. Over the past three years, Member States have increasingly introduced amendments to their CFT legislation with a view to addressing the requirements of the relevant Security Council resolutions, recommendations made by the Counter-Terrorism Committee pursuant to its assessment visits, and mutual evaluations and follow-up processes of FATF and the FATF-style regional bodies (FSRB).
-However, as underscored in the conclusions of the joint report prepared in 2020 pursuant to resolution 2462 (2019), many of the newly adopted or amended CFT laws and mechanisms are not used consistently or fully.
+671. Over the past three years, Member States have increasingly introduced amendments to their legislation for countering the financing of terrorism with a view to addressing the requirements of the relevant Security Council resolutions, recommendations made by the Counter-Terrorism Committee pursuant to its assessment visits and mutual evaluations and follow-up processes of Financial Action Task Force and the Task Force-style regional bodies.
+However, as underscored in the conclusions of the joint report prepared in 2020 pursuant to resolution 2462 (2019),89 many of the newly adopted or amended laws and mechanisms for countering the financing of terrorism are not used consistently or fully.

-730. Almost all States have criminalized terrorism financing, and many have achieved general compliance with the key requirements of the relevant international instruments, Security Council resolutions, and international standards.
-However, shortcomings remain in the criminalization of the financing of FTF travel in accordance with resolution 2178 (2014).
-Some States have not ensured that their terrorism-financing offence covers economic resources of any kind and is not limited to financial assets.
-This shortcoming is of particular concern with respect to cases of terrorism financing through exploitation of oil and other natural resources.
-In accordance with paragraph 5 of resolution 2462 (2019) and FATF Recommendation 5, Member States should also ensure that the financing of terrorist organizations and individual terrorists is criminalized on a broader basis, without requiring a link to a specific terrorist act or acts.
+672. Almost all States have criminalized terrorism financing, and many have achieved general compliance with the key requirements of the relevant international instruments, Security Council resolutions and international standards.
+However, shortcomings remain in the criminalization of the financing of foreign terrorist fighter travel in accordance with resolution 2178 (2014).
+Some States have not ensured that their definition of a terrorism-financing offence covers economic resources of any kind and is not limited to financial assets.
+This shortcoming is of particular concern with respect to cases of terrorism financing through the exploitation of oil and other natural resources.
+In accordance with paragraph 5 of resolution 2462 (2019) and Financial Action Task Force recommendation 5, Member States should also ensure that the financing of terrorist organizations and individual terrorists is criminalized on a broader basis, without requiring a link to a specific terrorist act or acts.